Alternative Learning Program for Students (ALPS)

 Advanced Program Entry

-ALPs selection is based on a multitude of data points including NWEA (97th percentile), state testing, and an on-site assessment task.
+ALPS selection is based on a multitude of data points including NWEA (97th percentile), state testing, and an on-site assessment task.
 In-district parents will be notified in late-March if their student met the requirements.
-Parents whom live within the Northville Public Schools boundaries, and their child attends a private or charter school, must fill out the application on-line and submit the form to Dr. Sandra Brock, Director of Instruction at email@example.com
+Parents whom live within the Northville Public Schools boundaries, and their child attends a private or charter school, must fill out the application online and submit the form to Dr. Sandra Brock, Director of Instructional Programs & Services at firstname.lastname@example.org

-In cases where a student has not met the district criteria for ALPS, families may elect to file a final request for further review.
-This appeal, made to the Assistant Superintendent of Instruction must provide substantial evidences that a student will be successful in ALPS.
+This appeal, made to the Assistant Superintendent of Instruction must provide substantial evidence that a student will be successful in ALPS.

-The following must be included in the appeal, which should be submitted to the Assistant Superintendent of Instructional Services:
+The following are suggestions for the appeal, which should be submitted to the Assistant Superintendent of Instructional Services:

 - A statement from the student detailing his/her reasoning for desiring ALPS placement.

 - Demonstration of the student’s aptitude and/or achievement in English Language Arts AND math.
 This should include products that the student has authored or created that demonstrates creativity and strong language skills.

 - A written recommendation from one past teacher.

 - Examples of the student’s work done through NPS or through an outside entity.